Skip to Content

 You see, Steve inherited a lot of original mid-century modern furniture from his parents, and this bed goes right next to one of his dressers.

-DIY Bed Frame
+Platform Bed Frame DIY Tips

 After looking at the quality of some of the options available, Steve decided to build his own king platform bed frame, and that is what you see above!
 It’s exactly what we wanted in exactly the right color.